 - Please bring exact change in cash as we are unable to accept debit, personal cheque, or credit card at this time.

 Wait!
 What level am I?
 Don’t worry we will have teachers on hand to make sure you register in the correct level.
 But, to make sure you show up on the right day for registration we also came up with the following handy guide for you as well.
 You are welcome!

 Initiation - This is our most basic level and is designed for those you who have shopkeepers start conversations in French and then quickly change to English when they realize you are going to continue holding the bottle of juice and staring intently at them until they do so.
 Then they will never get paid and it will turn into some sort of crazy staring contest.
 One you will ultimately lose due to dehydration.
 See there are many benefits to learning French!

 Beginner 1 - You understand some of the words in advertisements, and sometimes if you point enough you can order your own meal in a French restaurant but often you get your steak well-done instead of the medium you desired.
 You likely have taken a beginner level class at another school or some years ago in high school.

 Beginner 2 – Well now look at you!
 You can read the metro directions, order some sweet poutine at La Banquise, and discuss Plato over coffee with the exchange student from France…umm nope not quite.
 You have a reasonable grasp of French but cannot carry on a longer complex conversation.

-Intermediate – You can read some of your news in French and you often understand much of the conversation but are hesitant to jump in fully.
+Advanced – You can read some of your news in French and you often understand much of the conversation but are hesitant to jump in fully.
 Restaurants menus and ordering tickets online from French vendors rarely pose any problem at all for you but if you have to change your order or upgrade your Madonna tickets to VIP you might switch to English.
 You have passed level 2 or have taken a recent advanced level class with another institution.